-From Oliver Cromwell’s favourite retreat to the home of a scandalous beauty, check into one of Britain’s historic Cotswolds inns, many of which offer special winter rates…
+From Oliver Cromwell’s favourite retreat to the home of a scandalous beauty, check into one of these historic inns for a Cotswolds winter break you’ll never forget

-It’s an area that offers the English idyll, attracting famous guests through the years – several of TS Eliot’s poems were inspired by his visits, Peter Pan author JM Barrie would spend his summers in the north Cotswolds and HRH Prince Charles even owns a house here.
+It’s an area that offers the English idyll, attracting famous guests through the years – several of TS Eliot’s poems were inspired by his visits, Peter Pan author JM Barrie would spend his summers in the north Cotswolds and King Charles III even owns a house here.

 Constructed from honey-coloured limestone, many of these hamlets have protected status, making them a magnet for film and TV crews, who flock here to shoot period dramas ranging from Tess of the D’Urbervilles to Downton Abbey.
 If you’re looking for somewhere to bed down for the night then you can stay in one of the region’s many historic houses.
-Atmospheric, cosy and welcoming, these properties are the perfect place for a festive break.
+Atmospheric, cosy and welcoming, these properties are the perfect place for a Cotswolds winter hideaway.

 This 600-year-old inn, set in a small Cotswolds village, offers charming rooms within its centuries-old walls.
 The Old Swan is believed to be haunted by the ghost of Yorkist Francis Lovell, who went into hiding here after the Battle of Bosworth, and whose skeleton was said to have been discovered several centuries later.